sirixdb/sirix-web-frontend/README.md

 9. Set `Standard Flow Enabled`.
 10. Set redirect URL to `http://localhost:3005/callback`.
 11. Navigate to the `Credentials` tab and generate a new secret.
 12. Put this secret in `sirix/bundles/sirix-rest-api/src/main/resources/sirix-conf.json` as the value for `client.secret`.
+Make sure that the `oAuthFlowType` is set to `AUTH_CODE`
 13. Create a user: `Users` => `Add User` => Username admin.
 Under `Credentials` => New password => admin / admin.
 Set Temporary to off.
 Under `Role Mappings` add the 4 roles: `create`, `delete`, `modify`, `view`.
+13. Start the SirixDB HTTP-Server with the command `sudo docker-compose up -d server`
 13. Start the Node.js Server without Docker: `npm run dev`
 14. In your browser call http://localhost:3005 and the frontend should appear.